-Author and distinguished supporter of Humanism
+Author and Patron of the BHA

 To say the solution to the problems religion has caused is more religion… it’s just crazy.

 Born in Bombay (now Mumbai) into a Muslim family in 1947, Salman Rushdie was educated in England and now lives in New York.
 He no longer considers himself a Muslim.
 He has said:

 … whenever I say anything about my work I want to contradict myself at once.
 To say that beyond self-exploration lies a sense of writing as sacrament, and maybe that’s closer to how I feel: that writing fills the hole left by the departure of God.